Statement of the Church of Scientology International

 Sadly, Remini has continuously harassed and maligned her former religion, which she herself admits provided her help and support for most of her life.
 But the lure of money has turned her into what she once vowed she would never be: “This bitter ex-Scientologist.”
-As we have stated numerous times, Leah Remini needs to move on with her life and career.
-She needs to stop blaming the Church and others for all of her personal and professional setbacks and take responsibility.
-Most of all, she needs to quit promoting hatred and religious intolerance as a means to line her pockets.
+Leah Remini needs to move on with her life and career.
+She needs to stop blaming the Church and others for her unhappiness and setbacks in life.
+More importantly, she needs to stop promoting alarming hatred and religious intolerance as a means to line her pockets.

 Hate in Her Heart $$$ on Her Mind